Germany: Far-right PEGIDA and critics hold opposing Dresden rallies | DW | 20.10.2019

 AfD alliance

-During their Sunday rally, PEGIDA speakers announced to supporters a close alliance with the far-right Alternative for Germany (AfD) party, which is the third-largest party in the lower federal parliament, the Bundestag.
+During their Sunday rally, PEGIDA speakers announced to supporters a close alliance with the far-right Alternative for Germany (AfD) party, which is the third-largest party in the lower house of the federal parliament, the Bundestag.

-Among the banners on show at the anti-PEGIDA rally was 'Together against the shift to the right in Europe'
+One of the banners displayed at the anti-PEGIDA rally read, 'Together against the shift to the right in Europe'

 PEGIDA held its first protest in Dresden on October 20, 2014.
 The group's rallies gained traction a year later as Germany welcomed more than a million newcomers at the height of the European migrant crisis.